 These incidents require sustained, multi-agency coordination that voice communications alone cannot support.

 Text-based messaging is no longer supplemental.
 It is foundational to modern communications in disaster response.
+Yet it remains the least planned component of emergency operations.

 Effective preplanning for disaster response requires acknowledging how operations actually function in the field, not how frameworks assume they function on paper.